airyimbin/mtg_digital_counter/README.md

    Make sure to select ESP32-C6 at the bottom instead of ESP32-S3 like the instructions say.
 4. Plug ESP32-C6 in to computer
-5. Click the build button (small fire icon on the bottom row)
+5. Click the flash button (small lightning icon on the bottom row)

 ## Putting it together
 1. Unscrew the bottom cover for the ESP32-C6.